Chile

 Source: WhereNext Global Relocation Index 2026 · CC BY 4.0

-Worth Considering — strongest in safety and healthcare.
+Worth Considering — strongest in healthcare and infrastructure.

 Per-field freshness (5 dimensions)